magento/devdocs/src/cloud/project/project-upgrade.md

   - Upgrade
 ---

 You can upgrade the core {{site.data.var.ee}} code base to a newer version.
-It is best to review the summary of the updated [technology stack] before upgrading your project.
+Before upgrading your project, review the [{{site.data.var.ece}} service versions][version compatibility matrix] information for the latest software version requirements.
 If you need to upgrade from a version older than 2.1, you must upgrade to a supported version first.
 See [Upgrades and patches] for upgrade path details.

 {% include cloud/note-upgrade.md %}

 {% include cloud/note-ece-tools-package.md %}

-## Upgrading from older versions of the Magento application
+## Upgrade from older versions of the Magento application

-If you are upgrading from 2.1.4 or later to 2.2.x or later, review the [Magento technology stack requirements].
+If you are upgrading from 2.1.4 or later to 2.2.x or later, review the [{{site.data.var.ece}} service versions][version compatibility matrix] information for the latest software version requirements.
 Your upgrade tasks may include the following:

 -  Upgrade your PHP version
 -  Convert an older configuration management file
 -  Update the `.magento.app.yaml` file with new settings for hooks and environment variables
--  Upgrade to the latest supported version of Fastly
+-  Upgrade third-party extensions to the latest supported version
 -  Update the `.gitignore` file

 ### Configuration management

 If you are upgrading from 2.1.4 or later to 2.2.x or later and use [Configuration Management], you need to migrate the `config.local.php` file.
 Older versions used a `config.local.php` file for Configuration Management, but version 2.2.0 and later use the `config.php` file.
-This file works exactly as the `config.local.php` file, with additional settings that include a list of your enabled modules, additional configurations, and a different name.
+This file works exactly like the `config.local.php` file, but it has additional settings that include a list of your enabled modules and additional configuration settings.

 {:.procedure}
 To create a temporary `config.php` file: